 If you have numerous social media accounts and it is tough to look after them simultaneously, use digital tools.

-One more example pictures someone who requires to fix his WordPress website bugs.
+One more example picture of someone who requires to fix his WordPress website bugs.
 Allow limited access to your WordPress Developer through the user admin panel.

 There are a lot of plugins that give more guarded access, like One Time Word Press Login Without Username and Password.